pingcap/docs-tidb-operator/en/access-tidb.md

       targetPort: mysql-client
 ```

-The following YAML example defines a Service that provides access to all TiDB nodes in the TiDBGroup `tidb-0` of cluster `db`:
+The following YAML example defines a Service that provides access to all TiDB nodes in the TiDBGroup `tidb-0` of the cluster `db`:

 ```yaml
 apiVersion: v1